cronvel/async-kit/documentation.md

 Usually, an `async.Plan` succeed if no error happened.
 But jobs on error can be retried if [`.retry()`](#ref.async.Plan.retry) is used, and finally succeed, [`async.race`](#ref.async.race) succeed as long as one job succeed, and so on.

-Furthermore, for *Conditionnal* family, the final result should be `true` or *truthy* for this callback to be triggered.
+Furthermore, for *Conditional* family, the final result should be `true` or *truthy* for this callback to be triggered.

 The *results* argument's format passed to this callback depends on many factor.
 See related factories and modifier.